JanWilczek/wolf-sound-blog/_posts/2021-07-23-deconvolution.md

 [quotient, remainder] = deconv(signal, divisor)
 ```

 In these functions, the divisor is deconvolved from signal to obtain the quotient.
 The remainder is the signal that could not be properly deconvolved (typically because of numerical precision).
-For these operations the following identities should hold
+For these operations, the following identities should hold
 ```python
 signal = convolve(divisor, quotient) + remainder
 ```